Chapter 9: Annual Conference Programs

 Do not forget that publicity does not stop with the conclusion of the formal program.
 Use this opportunity to communicate the success of the program to various audiences through follow-up articles to newsletters, discussion lists, etc.

 As mentioned above, each year ACRL creates a Web page dedicated to the current year's programs.
-In addition to listing the program title, description and speaker information, ACRL encourages you to submit speaker presentations and/or materials to be posted.
+In addition to listing the program title and description, ACRL encourages speakers to upload their presentations and/or materials in the ALA speaker system software so attendees can access the information.
 If your program creates a Web site of its own, please notify Megan Griffin, mgriffin@ala.org, in order for ACRL to link to your page.

 C&RL News is pleased to include brief summaries of your programs in the September issue.
 Contact David Connolly at dconnolly@ala.org to obtain guidelines for reporters.
 These summaries are due in late July.